This article was last updated on March 16

-House leaders have released the final draft of Biden’s $1.9 trillion stimulus plan which reflects many of the unemployment extensions he campaigned on.
-I have discussed many of these in some recent articles and you can see a summary of the extended employment programs and coverage periods in the graphic following the program extensions updates.
-Overall coverage for the federally funded pandemic unemployment programs has been extended from when the current CAA COVID relief bill ends on March 14th, 2021 to August 29th, 2021 (excluding any phase-out periods).
-Key enhanced unemployment provision extensions include:
+The American Rescue Plan (ARP) also known as the Biden $1.9 trillion stimulus package has now been passed into law and reflects many of the unemployment extensions Democrats had campaigned on.
+I have discussed many of these in some recent articles and you can see a summary of the extended employment programs and coverage periods in the graphic below.

 Pandemic Unemployment Assistance (PUA)